cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_checkers.md

 ```

-You do not handle received packages because this module is only meant for sending player information to a separate leaderboard chain, which you will create next.
+You do not handle received packages, because this module is only meant for sending player information to a separate leaderboard chain, which you will create next.

 ## Create a leaderboard chain

-After extending the checkers chain with a leaderboard module, the checkers game can keep track of the player stats and it can maintain (on request) a sorted leaderboard.
+After extending the checkers chain with a leaderboard module, the checkers game can keep track of player stats and maintain (on request) a sorted leaderboard.

 In addition, it can send player stats via IBC to another chain.
 You will now create a leaderboard chain that can receive the packages.

 Determine another folder for your leaderboard chain, and scaffold a chain via Ignite:

 ```bash
 ignite scaffold chain leaderboard --no-module
 ```

-And again, you can include a leaderboard module with IBC enabled in it:
+Again, you can include a leaderboard module with IBC enabled in it:

 ```bash
 ignite scaffold module leaderboard --ibc